Crackdown (video game series): Other media

 A webcomic titled the "Pacific City Archives" was also released by Microsoft to accompany the worldwide release of Crackdown 2.
 Containing over 5 episodes, the webcomic series bridged the gap between the first and second Crackdown games by expanding character backstory and game lore.
 The Agent is also an unlockable character in the Xbox Live Arcade game Perfect Dark.

 Dynamite Comics released a four-issue comic book tie-in to Crackdown 3, simply entitled Crackdown, in May 2019.
 The series was written by Jonathan Goff and drawn by Ricardo Jaime.
-It tells the story of several Agents sent to pacify a city riddled with crime and violence, with the team losing members in every issue, before ultiamtely meeting their objectives.
+It tells the story of several Agents sent to pacify a city riddled with crime and violence, with the team losing members in every issue, before ultimately meeting their objectives.

 Besides comics, the series was also included or mentioned in several literature.
 The games were cited in the non-fiction book "The Post-9/11 Video Game: A Critical Examination" by Marc A. Ouellette and Jason C. Thompson.
 The series was also mentioned in another non-fiction videogame-themed book entitled "Games' Most Wanted: The Top 10 Book of Players, Pawns, and Power-ups" by Ben H. Rome.